 In our line of business, we unfortunately run into many customers who either have some form of macular degeneration or know of someone who is going through the struggles of vision loss.
-We are often asked if CraftOptics can help those suffering from macular degeneration, and the answer is, “it depends.”
+We are often asked if CraftOptics can help those suffering from Age Related Macular Degeneration (AMD) and the answer is, “it depends.”

-For some, we can be very helpful and even help them continue doing the creative work they love.
+For some, we can be very helpful to the point where customers can continue doing the creative work they love.
 For others, we may not be a good solution as macular degeneration affects people differently, with vision loss in one eye or both, and to varying degrees.
 Over 2 million people in the US have some form of macular degeneration.

 What is Macular Degeneration?